Warzone2100/warzone2100/tools/blender/2.9x/pie_addon/README.md

     * PIE Points
     * PIE Polygons*
         * PIE Textured Polygons
-        * PIE Animated Polygons*
+        * PIE Animated Polygons
     * PIE Connectors
     * PIE Anim Objects*
     * PIE Shadow Points
     * PIE Shadow Polygons

 *1: N-gons should not be used in exported meshes due to UV corruption.
 Quads will be triangulated correctly and are acceptable for export from Blender to PIE.

-*2: Mesh objects with active modifiers will not export this feature to new faces in the case of mirrored/arrayed geometry.

-*3: There may be some cases Blender will not interpret rotation keys in the same manner as the game.
+*2: There may be some cases Blender will not interpret rotation keys in the same manner as the game.

 ## Usage